-The avenine glycosides in oat straw are of use in conditions where nervous weakness is a factor, and acts as a mild stimulator to the central nervous system, where avenine works to increase the peripheral blood flow in the body.
+The avenine glycosides in oat straw are of use in conditions where a nervous weakness is a factor and acts as a mild stimulator to the central nervous system, where avenine works to increase the peripheral blood flow in the body.

 These actions are helpful for those withdrawing from smoking addiction.
 Oat straw can be taken as a fluid extract or as a tea.